Democrats reach drug price deal, Biden upbeat on Manchin

 AARP, the powerful organization for older Americans, signaled support as it waits for details.
 CEO Jo Ann Jenkins said in a statement there was “no greater issue affecting the pocketbooks of seniors on Medicare than the ever-increasing costs of prescription drugs.”

-Despite efforts to drive momentum, Manchin interjected fresh uncertainty Monday by publicly wavering again over whether or not he would support the party’s ambitious effort.
+On another issue, Democrats neared agreement on a plan to do away with the $10,000 limit on state and local tax deductions that particularly hits New York, California and other high-tax states and was enacted as part of the Trump-era 2017 tax plan.

+While repeal of the so-called SALT deduction cap is a priority for several northeastern state lawmakers, progressives want to prevent the super-wealthy from benefiting.
+Under an emerging plan, the cap would be repealed from 2021 to 2025, but reinstated from 2027 to 2031, according to a person who requested anonymity to discuss the private talks.

-The conservative West Virginia Democrat has been an unreliable partner for Biden’s big vision, raising questions and concerns about the president’s plans expand health care, child care and other social services and tackle climate change.
+Manchin has been an unreliable partner for Biden’s big vision, raising concerns about the president’s plans expand health care, child care and other social services and tackle climate change.

-Manchin’s outlook angered some lawmakers who have tired of his protests but energized others, particularly progressives, to speed up the vote.
-Manchin also showed no signs of relenting Tuesday, despite widespread criticism over the power of a single senator to hold up the party’s signature domestic priority.
+A group of House Democrats huddled with the West Virginia senator privately Tuesday at the Senate.
+He showed no signs of relenting Tuesday, despite widespread criticism over the power of a single senator to hold up the party’s signature domestic priority.

 “It’s going to be a while,” Manchin said in brief comments Tuesday at the Capitol.